 How to create a preventative property maintenance checklist

-Proper planning is crucial for implementing an effective preventive maintenance strategy.
+Proper planning with a maintenance checklist is crucial for implementing an effective preventive maintenance strategy.

 Too much or too little preventive maintenance will cost your building a lot of money.
 So, it’s worthwhile to invest the time now in deciding which preventive actions are necessary.

 If you’re just starting out, you may not have statistics and records to work with.
 In that case, you’ll need to spend time researching similar properties and taking detailed notes.

 - Catalog assets around your property such as vehicles, equipment, proptech, etc.

 - Organize maintenance logs and work history to list previous repair events

 - Check your building’s budget to see the total cost of your reactive maintenance for the past year